 “Organized, summarized and reported the data to project sponsors and project team members.
 The data was then used to make adjustments to change management activities.”

 The full deep dive includes additional insights into why the ADKAR Model was used as a measurement framework, how it was used (including direction on who, when and how to measure), and the impact it had as a measurement mechanism.
-Download the deep dive on using the ADKAR Model as a measurement framework for inspiration and examples, as well as a story of how one utility organization uses the model to measure across project lifecycles, from readiness evaluations to key milestones to lessons learned.
+Click the image below to download all seven Applications of ADKAR research studies, including this one on using the ADKAR Model as a measurement framework for inspiration and examples.
+It also features a case study of how one utility organization uses the model to measure across project lifecycles, from readiness evaluations to key milestones to lessons learned.